 Welcome Friends!
 It is our solemn hope that we may assist our loyal patrons in their efforts to locate those elusive relatives.
-These excellent websites are designed to help find answers to your questions concerning your family history.
-Please be sure to check out the many exciting projects we offer to aid in the quest to document the heritage of your ancestors.
+These excellent genealogy websites are designed to help find answers to your questions concerning your family.
+Please be sure to check out the many exciting projects we offer to aid in the quest to document the heritage of our ancestors.
 Thank you for visiting us! :)

 Researching your heritage is truly a blessed endeavor and a labor of

 love.
 More then just identifying lineage, digging up public records can

 blossom into a lifelong pursuit of knowledge, a sweet and keen

 understanding of previously unknown origins, and a fun activity which may become more

 When one first sits down and decide to start, the most important thing to

 do is to interview all the elders, listen to their stories, and transcribe what

 have lived through good times and endured hardships unknown to us,